When magnesium is insufficient:

 This combination makes nighttime leg cramps particularly common after midlife.

 Supporting magnesium balance often improves muscle comfort not by eliminating all cramps, but by reducing frequency and intensity.
+Before trying topical approaches like DMSO, it’s important to understand how to use them safely.

 Practical Observations

-People frequently notice improvement when they:
+People frequently notice improvement from magnesium health benefits when they:

 -